WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 	axt files.

-	Note: parseFastaIntoAXT.pl was provided by the developers of KaKs_Calculator and, as such, is the only perl script in this package.
+	Note: parseFastaIntoAXT.pl was provided by the developers of KaKs_Calculator and, as such, is the only Perl script in this package.

-	python FASTAtoAXTonDirectory.py <path to inut and output directories>
+	python FASTAtoAXTonDirectory.py <path to input and output directories>

 # 06_FASTAtoPhylip.py